|

 ||

-The script in the label is troubling.
-The characters in the middle of the name appear to be "ll" with curious descenders.
+The script in the label is unusual.
+The characters in the middle of the name would appear to be "ll" but with curious descenders.
 (Compare these with the "s" and "l" in "Breslau").
-The name "Gellner", however, is not found in the New Langwill Index.
-Friedrich Gessner of Breslau is listed and fits the apparent time period of this horn.
-A flugelhorn by Gessner is known, and is clearly labeled in cursive script. |
+Instead they are an engraved version of the German script "long" s, as shown in the 1855 printed example of "Wissenschaft" (below left) or the Sütterlin schrift (below right). |

 Flugelhorn label (1908) |